Shedou/Chimbalix/README-EN.md

 * Debian version: 12.x (bookworm)
 * DE: Xfce 4.18.1

+### Known issues
+* Wine Proton: After installing Windows applications via Wine Proton, shortcuts are not created in the Start menu.
+The problem can only be solved by replacing Wine Proton with the original Wine Staging.

 ### Features:
 * x32 libraries out of the box - allow you to run and use 32-bit software in a 64-bit OS.
 * One-click screenshots - use ctrl / shift / ctrl+shift combinations with PrintScreen to quickly create screenshots.